Find Affordable College Courses

 Read full report on Natural Resources & Conservation at Indiana University - Bloomington

 Kent State University at Kent came in at #12 in this year’s edition of the Most Popular Natural Resources & Conservation Bachelor’s Degree Schools in the Great Lakes Region ranking.
-Located in the suburb of Kent, Kent State is a public college with a very large student population.
+Located in the suburb of Kent, Kent State is a public college with a fairly large student population.

 Of the 55 students majoring in natural resources and conservation at Kent State, 38% are male and 62% are female.